The definition of stress according to science

 These questions bring us to the modern view of stress.

-The modern view of stress
+The modern view on stress

-The answer to the first question concerning the similarity of stress responses in the light of the multitude of stressor we can encounter every day, was already given by Hans Selye himself.
+The answer to the first question concerning the similarity of stress responses in the light of the multitude of stressors we can encounter every day, was already given by Hans Selye himself.
 He stated that there are general components to each stressful situation and stress reactions (as in the General Adaptation Syndrome), but also that there must be reactions in the body that are unique to each stressor.

 Although it is fair to say that Selye was on the right track here, in the sense that he was open to the idea that setpoints are not carved in stone, his concept was too simplistic.
-Later research has found out that setpoints can change, not (only) following medical intervention as Selye proposed, but also naturally.
+Later research has found out that setpoints can change, not only following medical intervention as Selye proposed, but also naturally.

 Indeed, modern stress concepts view stress a consciously or unconsciously sensed threat to homeostasis, which has emerged from the early concepts from Bernard, Cannon and Selye.
 In contrast to these early concepts, it is now believed that stress responses have a degree of specificity that depends on

-· The particular variable of which the homeostasis is disturbed
+· The particular variable of which the homeostasis is disturbed (different stress reactions to restore sugar levels or body temperature for example)

 · The abilities of each individual to cope with a particular stressor